JnBrymn/JnBrymn.github.io/_posts/2014-07-27-eigenvector-centrality.md

 </figure>

 * *Degree centrality* - This, the simplest measure of centrality, is simply the count of how many a connections a particular node has.
-* *Closeness centrality* - This is the inverse of a nodes *farness*.
+* *Closeness centrality* - This is the inverse of a node's *farness*.
 Farness, in turn, is the sum of the length of the shortest paths connecting the node in question to all other nodes.
 * *Betweenness centrality* - This is the count of number of shortest paths that pass through a given node.

-But, my favorite measure of centrality is *eigenvalue centrality*.
+But, my favorite measure of centrality is *eigenvector centrality*.
 Why?
 Because I invented it!
 Ok, ok... that's not exactly true, but I did at least *independently* discover it.
 And the way I discovered it helped it stick in my mind ever since.